 Where is the History Colorado Center?

 Located in the Golden Triangle neighborhood, (which boasts an eclectic mix of old Victorian houses, art galleries, and commercial establishments), the History Colorado Center is smack in the middle of one of Denver's most vibrant areas.
-Nearby you'll find the Denver Art Museum, the Clyfford Still Museum, and the Byers-Evans House Museum, all within a few blocks.
+Nearby you'll find the Denver Art Museum, the Clyfford Still Museum, and the Center for Colorado Women's History, all within a few blocks.
 There are also plenty of spots to grab a bite to eat or drink to unwind after a long day of exploring.

 Interesting Colorado Facts